Volume Three, Number Three

 Though of Chinese descent the Louies serve Chinese food -- egg foo yung and mushroom chicken -- only occasionally.
 Their specialties continue to be roast turkey, baked ham and their famous crab cole slaw.
 Huber's was the first restaurant in Portland to serve turkey the year around.
 Hanging prominently on one wall of the restaurant is a portrait of Uncle Jim carving turkey.
 The painting was done by Stewart Church of Oswego.

-Open every day except Sundays, Huber's is a favorite luncheon place of Portland's business men -- bankers, lawyers, judges.
+Open every day except Sundays, (now open on Sundays) Huber's is a favorite luncheon place of Portland's business men -- bankers, lawyers, judges.
 Many more women, however, are enjoying the food and atmosphere of Huber's than in the old days according to Louie.
 He is looking forward to a big Thanksgiving day when Huber's as usual will serve turkey dinner and all the trimmings.

 In sharing his recipe for cole slaw and his method for roasting turkey, Louie explained that the mayonnaise for the cole slaw dressing is home made.
 He emphasized that the slaw should be well chilled before serving.